 Petty theft is a common problem for travelers.
-Prevention can go a long way towards avoiding being the victim of a crime: students should be advised to store valuables in a locked cabinet, not wear jewelry when traveling, or carry wallets where they are not visible or easily reached in a crowded bus.
-These are easy measures to help ensure the security of one's belongings.
-Personal crimes are no more, and often less common, than in U.S. cities; but students may stand out as foreigners.
+Prevention goes a long way towards avoiding being the victim of a crime.
+Students should be advised to store valuables in a locked cabinet, not wear expensive jewelry when traveling, nor carry wallets and cellphones where they are visible or easily reached in a crowded bus or on the street.
+Personal crimes are no more common than in U.S. cities; but students may stand out as foreigners.
 This is particularly the case soon after arrival, and students may be especially vulnerable at that time.
 Traveling in pairs, and learning about the city or town in which one is living, and identifying areas of the city to avoid are good preventative measures.

-In the event of a student becoming a victim of a criminal act, the U.S. State Department has some excellent online resources for U.S. citizens who are victims of crime abroad.
+The U.S. State Department has online resources for U.S. citizens who are victims of crime abroad.